Arden Park–East Boston Historic District: History

 Some of the neighborhood's first residents included automotive icons Frederick Fisher and John Dodge, retail pioneer J.L.
 Hudson, as well as Alexander Y. Malcomson, Clayton and Albert Grinnell.
 Another retail magnate, Stanley Kresge, Jr. of K-Mart fame, lived in the community.
 The home of Frederick Fisher, on Arden Park Boulevard, was built in 1918 in the Italian Villa style to the plan of architect George D. Mason.
 The residence—which comprises nearly 12000 sqft—is built entirely of Indiana limestone and features elaborate stone-carvings and ironwork.

-211 Arden Park was built in 1914 by Hans Gehrke for a renowned jeweler of the time Robert C.J.
-Traub (until 1911, the Traub Bros. & Co. jewelry store was located where Foran's Grand Trunk Pub is now located in downtown Detroit.
+211 Arden Park was built in 1914 by Hans Gehrke for renowned jeweler of the time, Robert C.J.
+Traub (until 1911, the Traub Bros. & Co. jewelry store was located in downtown Detroit where Foran's Grand Trunk Pub is now.
 The store later moved to the corner of Woodward Avenue and Grand River).
-The Traub house was featured on the cover of the "House Beautiful" magazine in 1914, as well as every page of that issue featured interiors of the house.
-This source provided an opportunity for maintaining architecture and interior design of the house in its original state.
+The Traub house was featured on the cover of the "House Beautiful" magazine in 1914, and every page of the issue featured photographs of interiors of the house.
+This source provided an opportunity for maintaining the architecture and interior design of the house in its original state.